Stephen R. Polauf

 Attorney, Labor & Employment

+Whether in litigation or through advice and counsel, my approach is principle-driven, strategic, and collaborative.
 I have secured dismissals on dispositive motions, defeated class certification attempts, and obtained summary judgment for clients.
-My litigation experience encompasses discrimination claims (including ADA, race, and disability matters before EEOC and CHRO), wage and hour disputes, ERISA violations, non-compete enforcement, wrongful termination, and retaliation cases in state and federal courts.
-I regularly handle administrative proceedings before the Connecticut Commission on Human Rights and Opportunities and the Equal Employment Opportunity Commission.
-I am also experienced in offering advice and counsel on personnel matters from the routine to the complex, and I regularly provide advice on, revise, and draft employment contracts and employee handbooks.
+My litigation experience encompasses discrimination claims (including ADA, race, and disability matters before EEOC and CHRO), wage and hour disputes, ERISA claims, non-compete enforcement, wrongful termination, and retaliation cases in state and federal courts.
+I also handle administrative proceedings before the Connecticut Commission on Human Rights and Opportunities and the Equal Employment Opportunity Commission.
+I provide advice and counsel on personnel matters, draft and revise employment contracts and handbooks, and facilitate pre-trial dispute resolution through strategic motion practice and a firm, principled approach to negotiations.

 Representative Litigation Matters